 While QR codes and NFC tags are passive containers of information, RFID’s active capabilities and longer transmission range mean they can be used in different ways in asset tracking systems.

 Active RFID tags have built-in batteries allowing them to transmit the data stored on to it directly to the reader.
 Even though their batteries do have a limited lifetime, they still last for years.
-The RFID tags have to be programmed, which requires specific hardware and software, and taking considerable configuration to work effectively.
+The RFID tags have to be programmed, which requires specific hardware and software.
+It takes considerable configuration to make them work effectively.

 GPS trackers